 SECTION 6.
-Meetings of the Board of Directors shall be called by the President or by a majority of the Board of Directors.
-The total necessary expenses of holding these meetings shall be paid by the Association.
+Meetings of the NSEA Board of Directors shall be called by the President or by a majority of the NSEA Board of Directors.
+The total necessary expenses of holding these meetings shall be paid by NSEA.

 SECTION 7.
-The Board of Directors shall adopt an annual financial budget and provide for the receipt, safekeeping, investment and expenditures of Association funds.
+The NSEA Board of Directors shall adopt an annual financial budget and provide for the receipt, safekeeping, investment and expenditures of NSEA funds.

 SECTION 8.
-The Board of Directors shall, on its own initiative, or as directed by the Delegate Assembly, appoint committees deemed necessary to achieve the purposes of the Association, and shall perform other duties prescribed or implied by the bylaws and policies of the Delegate Assembly deemed necessary for the welfare of the Association.
+The NSEA Board of Directors shall, on its own initiative or as directed by the Delegate Assembly, appoint committees deemed necessary to achieve the purposes of NSEA, and shall perform other duties prescribed or implied by the Bylaws and policies of the Delegate Assembly deemed necessary for the welfare of NSEA.

 SECTION 9.
-Members may be appointed to committees for a term not to exceed three Association years.
+Members may be appointed to committees for a term not to exceed three NSEA years.
 Absence from two consecutive meetings, except for approved reasons, shall constitute grounds for declaring the position vacant.
 Vacancies shall be filled in the manner of the original appointment.

 SECTION 10.
-The Board of Directors shall have authority to charter local education associations.
-The Board of

-Directors shall have authority to suspend, revoke or reinstate the charter of an association.
+The NSEA Board of Directors shall have authority to charter local education associations.
+The NSEA Board of Directors shall have authority to suspend, revoke or reinstate the charter of an association.

 SECTION 11.
-An affiliate organization whose objectives are compatible with the objectives of the Association may be established by the Board of Directors.
-An affiliate organization may be established by filing a written application with the Board of Directors.
-Such application shall include a copy of the proposed bylaws, which shall require that members of the affiliate organization shall also be members of the Association.
-Association services for an affiliate organization shall be determined by the Board of Directors.
+An affiliate organization whose objectives are compatible with the objectives of NSEA may be established by the NSEA Board of Directors.
+An affiliate organization may be established by filing a written application with the NSEA Board of Directors.
+Such application shall include a copy of the proposed Bylaws, which shall require that members of the affiliate organization shall also be members of NSEA.
+NSEA services for an affiliate organization shall be determined by the NSEA Board of Directors.

 SECTION 12.
-The Board of Directors shall make all arrangements for general meetings of the Association.
+The NSEA Board of Directors shall make all arrangements for general meetings of NSEA.

 SECTION 13.
-A majority of all voting members of the NSEA Board will constitute a quorum for the purpose of conducting official Board business at a regularly scheduled meeting.
-A two-thirds majority of the total voting members of the Board will constitute a quorum for the purpose of conducting official Board business at a meeting other than at a regular meeting.
+A majority of all voting members of the NSEA Board of Directors will constitute a quorum for the purpose of conducting official Board business at a regularly scheduled meeting.
+A two-thirds majority of the total voting members of the Board will constitute a quorum for the purpose of conducting official Board business at a meeting other than a regular meeting.

-■ Article IV: Executive Director
+Article IV: Executive Director

 SECTION 1.
-The Executive Director shall be selected by the Board of Directors who shall negotiate a memorandum of agreement for a period not to exceed three (3) years.
+The Executive Director shall be selected by the NSEA Board of Directors, who shall negotiate a memorandum of agreement for a period not to exceed three years.

 SECTION 2.
-The Executive Director shall supervise and coordinate the administrative, financial and professional activities of the Association and shall direct its employed staff in accordance with policies and procedures adopted by the Board of Directors.
-The Executive Director shall serve as editor of official publications of the Association, be the keeper of the official seal of the Association; and perform such other duties as the Board of Directors may direct
+The Executive Director shall supervise and coordinate the administrative, financial and professional activities of NSEA and shall direct its employed staff in accordance with policies and procedures adopted by the NSEA Board of Directors.
+The Executive Director shall serve as editor of official publications of NSEA, be the keeper of the official seal of NSEA; and perform such other duties as the NSEA Board of Directors may direct.

 SECTION 3.
-The Executive Director shall serve as Treasurer who shall receive and be responsible for the safekeeping and accounting of the funds of the Association.
+The Executive Director shall serve as treasurer and shall receive and be responsible for the safekeeping and accounting of the funds of NSEA.
 The Executive Director may designate a deputy to be known as the Treasurer/Comptroller to perform duties as may be delegated.
-The Executive Director and Treasurer/Comptroller shall give bond in such amount as the Board of Directors may require and the premium of said bond shall be paid by the Association.
-The Executive Director shall make an annual report of the funds of the Association which the Board of Directors shall have audited by certified public accountants and published.
+The Executive Director and Treasurer/Comptroller shall give bond in such amount as the NSEA Board of Directors may require and the premium of said bond shall be paid by NSEA.
+The Executive Director shall make an annual report of the funds of NSEA, which the NSEA Board of Directors shall have audited by certified public accountants and published.

 SECTION 4.
-The Board of Directors shall name an acting Executive Director to perform the duties of Executive Director when the Executive Director is unable to perform said duties.
+The NSEA Board of Directors shall name an acting Executive Director to perform the duties of Executive Director when the Executive Director is unable to perform said duties.

-■ Article V: Delegate Assembly
+Article V: Delegate Assembly